usnistgov/AFL-automation/docs/source/tutorials/beginner-guide.rst

 This is the default page for the driver that can be used to view the tasks that have been queued and run through the driver which will be displayed on the right hand side as well as commands to operate on the currently running task.

 With the driver running, we can now queue a task.
-To do so, we use a slightly modified Client.py file, also located within the :doc:`Quick Start Guide <quick-start>`:
+To do so, we use the python code given in :doc:`Quick Start Guide <quick-start>`:

 .. code-block:: python